 Full Tank of Gas

-If you have a car, it might be a good idea to make sure its gas tank stays full.
+If you have a car, it might be a good idea to ensure its gas tank stays full.

-Also, I recommend keeping an empty clean gas container in your trunk too.
+Also, I recommend keeping an empty clean gas container in your trunk.

 While I learned to keep extra clothes for hot weather during summer hurricanes, I also found from the recent winter storm that I also need to make sure my kids and I have winter coats, gloves, and boots.